| |

 against but also to throw Hindu society on the defensive.
 They are waging

+a war on Hinduism with no holds barred.
 "When staying in India," says Koenraad Elst, "I find it

 sad and sometimes comical to see how these outdated beliefs are being